jcqvisser/notes/src/pages/notes/host-a-static-site-on-s3.md

 Take note of the domain name for the newly created CloudFront distribution (it looks something like `xxxxxxxxxxxxxx.cloudfront.net`) if everything worked up until now you’ll be able to access the placeholder `index.html`

-## Update DNS records to point to CloudFront
+## Update DNS Records to Point to CloudFront
 If your DNS is managed by Route53, then head over there and select the hosted-zone for your domain.
 - Create an A record with a blank name (this maps to  `example.com`), select _Yes_ for _Alias_ and select your CloudFront distribution as the _Alias Target_
 - Create an A record with “www” under the name field (this maps to `www.example.com`) that is also aliased to the CloudFront distribution.